PaloAltoNetworks/terraform-azurerm-vmseries-modules/modules/vmss/README.md

 - `overprovision`                 - (`bool`, optional, defaults to `true`) See the [provider documentation](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/linux_virtual_machine_scale_set)
 - `platform_fault_domain_count`   - (`number`, optional, defaults to Azure defaults) specifies the number of fault domains that are used by this Virtual Machine Scale Set
-- `proximity_placement_group_id`  - (`string`, optional, defaults to Azure defaults) the ID of the Proximity Placement Group in which the Virtual Machine Scale Set should be assigned to
 - `single_placement_group`        - (`bool`, defaults to Azure defaults) when `true` this Virtual Machine Scale Set will be limited to a Single Placement Group, which means the number of instances will be capped at 100 Virtual Machines